Our Network Structure

 - The Top Level Group, a cross-party parliamentary group in the United Kingdom, whose primary focus is the advancement of the nuclear disarmament and non-proliferation agenda in Britain and internationally.
 The ELN acts as the secretariat for the Top Level Group.

-- The Iran Network brings together senior experts from across Europe and beyond to monitor developments and deliver impact on policy relating to European-Iranian relations.
+- The Iran Network brought together senior experts from across Europe and beyond to monitor developments and deliver impact on policy relating to European-Iranian relations in 2018-2022.